31/08/2025

 - ear plugs

-There were several lives where I got a nasty headache from how loud the set was, many venues are quite small and you'll often be quite close to the stage so you should really protect your hearing
+There were several lives where I got a nasty headache from how loud the set was, many venues are quite small so you should really protect your hearing

 - Band goods

-This is VERY optional but many bands sell live specific goods such as muffler towels, pen lights (or light rings if they don't allow penlights) and fans for furitsuke, I ended up enjoying a lot of lives more than I expected and wished I had gotten some so if you have the extra money to spare and the bands sell these goods I highly recommend getting them to join in with everyone else, they also make a nice memento to commemorate your time going to VK lives
+This is VERY optional but many bands sell live specific goods such as muffler towels, pen lights and fans for furitsuke, I ended up enjoying a lot of lives more than I expected and wished I had gotten some so if you have the extra money to spare I highly recommend getting something to join in with everyone else, they also make a nice memento to commemorate your time going to a VK live

 - Cooling wipes or tissues

 Live houses are small and cramped so you're bound to get hot and sweaty, especially if you participate in furitsuke.
-You can get these really cheap from any store throughout Japan and they're actually really helpful, I went in winter and sweated so much from walking around as well as doing furitsuke at lives that I was glad I had them
+You can get these really cheap from any store throughout Japan and they're actually really helpful

 - Makeup/makeup pouch

-If you wear makeup, feel free to bring anything to freshen up especially if you want to look nice in 2shots, I find it kind of funny/cute how after the live everyone will sit around fixing their hair and makeup while the band and staff set up
+If you wear makeup, feel free to bring anything to freshen up especially if you want to look nice in 2shots

 - slippers

-It may sound weird but I noticed at majority of lives I went to that a lot of bangya switched from their regular shoes to slippers or crocs and I thought that was so smart considering you're standing for several hours, I usually wear Yosuke platforms that are really comfy but I felt so much better wearing slippers (and they're Cinnamoroll!!) pic added because they're so cute
+It may sound weird but I noticed at majority of lives I went to that a lot of bangya switched from their regular shoes to slippers/crocs and I thought that was so smart considering you're standing for several hours

 10/01/2025